edinburgh-napier/set09121/lectures/lecture4.md

 ```

-`ifstream` is a similar stream as `std::cin` but with a file as input instead of a terminal
+`ifstream` is a stream similar to `std::cin` but with a file as input instead of a terminal

 ---